alpaka-group/llama/docs/pages/proxyreferences.rst

 .. code-block:: C++

-    auto&& ref = vr(color{}, r{}); // may be a float& or a proxy reference object, depending on the mapping
+    auto&& ref = rr(color{}, r{}); // may be a float& or a proxy reference object, depending on the mapping

 Thus, when you want to write truly generic code with LLAMA's views, please keep these guidelines in mind:

- * Each non-terminal access on a view returns a virtual record, which is a value-type with reference semantic.
+ * Each non-terminal access on a view returns a record reference, which is a value-type with reference semantic.
  * Each terminal access on a view may return an l-value reference or a proxy reference.
    Thus use :cpp:`auto&&` to handle both cases.
  * Explicitly specify the type of copies of individual fields you want to make from references obtains from a LLAMA view.